The Doctor of Philosophy Program

 - Six (6) of the 21 ECE credits must be associated with an area of concentration outside the student’s primary area of study.

 - One (1) credit must be ECE 7080 or PHILOS 7080, and 1 credit can be ECE 8193, individual studies.
 ECE 7080 or PHILOS 7080 is waived for OSU graduates who completed ECE 3080 or PHILOS 1332.

 3. Transfer credit

-- Up to 9 coursework credits and up to 10 dissertation credits (for a maximum total of 19 credits) from another institution can be transferred past the master’s subject to the approval of the Graduate Studies committee.
+- Up to 9 PhD graduate coursework credits and up to 10 dissertation credits (for a maximum total of 19 credits) past the master’s degree from another institution can be transferred to Ohio State subject to the approval of the ECE Graduate Studies committee.